agostinagiannelli/agostinagiannelli/README.md

 Passionate about building seamless user experiences and delivering value-driven results.
 Let's collaborate!

 📌 Connect with me on [LinkedIn](https://www.linkedin.com/in/agostinagiannelli/) or email me at [agostinagiannelli@gmail.com](mailto:agostinagiannelli@gmail.com).

-Fluent in Spanish and English • Based in Madrid, Spain 🇪🇸